How to Build a Hamburger Menu in React

 //leave the return block empty for now

-Step 5: Render to the browser
+Step 4: Render the NavBar to the Browser

 //App.js